HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 That's it!
 You have a basic application with a website homepage, account registration and a basic dashboard upon logging in.

-Now we have the project running, let's customize the project a bit, so it isn't just a basic Springboard Template.
+Now we have the project running, let's customize the project a bit, so it isn't just a basic koil Template.

 ## Customize the Project - Database Name
 I started my career as a database developer - so I'm going to start with the dev database setup.
-Let's rename it from "springboard" to our project name (rvroger in my case)
+Let's rename it from "koil" to our project name (rvroger in my case)

 Open docker-compose.yml and on line 11 the database name is specified.

 [![Docker Compose Configuration File](images/customize-database-name.png)](images/customize-database-name.png)

-I'm going to replace the db name from "springboard" to "rvroger" and then we will need to restart our database.
+I'm going to replace the db name from "koil" to "rvroger" and then we will need to restart our database.

 In the main project directory in the terminal- bring down the current docker stack:
 ```